Maiden Bradley Priory

 Maiden Bradley Priory was a priory in Wiltshire, England.
 It was founded as a leper colony in 1164, and in 1189 was handed over to the Augustinian order.
 It was dissolved in 1536.
+The last prior had six children, and claimed to have special permission from the pope to keep a "whore", according to the commissioners.
+He also told them that the nearby Glastonbury Thorn would flower on Christmas eve, at the hour that Christ was born.